-What is a student commuter pass (Train pass)?
+• What is a student commuter pass (Train pass)?

 A student commuter pass is used to commute between your residence and the campus where you study.
-It can be purchased only for use on the route between the station nearest your home and the nearest station to your campus.
+It can be purchased only for use on the route between the nearest station from your home and from the campus you belong to.
 Please note that it cannot be purchased for use on extracurricular-activities.

-- If you need to purchase a student commuter pass for another campus to take courses your registored on that campus, notify the School Office after the course registration. - Purchasing a student commuter pass
+- If you need to purchase a student commuter pass for another campus to take courses your registered on that campus, notify the School Office after the course registration. - Purchasing a student commuter pass

-The university will issue a student commuter certificate (sticker) which shows your commuting route between your home and campus.
+The university will issue a student commuter certificate which shows the commuting route between your home and the campus.
 The commuter certificate must have the university's approval stamp.
-When purchasing a pass, present your student ID card, whit the student commuter certificate (sticker) is affixed on the backside, at the issuing office of the train station.
+When purchasing a student commuter pass, present your student ID card at the train station's issuing office.
+The student commuter certificate (sticker) must be affixed on the back of your student ID.

-- If you need to purchase a student commuter pass for using buses, please contact to the School Office. - Change of address or commuting route
+If you need to purchase a student commuter pass for buses, please contact the School Office.

+Change of address or commuting route